The following section contains information concerning when Ithaca College student employees may work, their pay rate, and how they are paid.

 Students log their hours in an on-line timecard on our payroll system called ICHR Cloud.
 They will submit their time cards every two weeks and be paid for the hours submitted after they are approved by their supervisor.

-- Please note Ithaca College’s policy states that while classes are in session, students are limited to working 20 hours per week, which includes all Ithaca College student employment.
+- Please note Ithaca College’s policy states that while classes are in session, students are limited to working twenty (20) hours per week, which includes all Ithaca College student employment.

-- When a student is on break (Spring Break, Winter Break or during summer session), they may work no more than 40 hours per week.
+- When a student is on break (Spring Break, Winter Break or during summer session), they may work no more than forty (40) hours per week.
 If a student is required to work during a holiday, they receive straight time pay for the hours worked.

 - Students are not eligible to be paid for snow days unless they work.
 If the student’s department is still operating, they should report to work unless otherwise notified by their supervisor.

-- Minimum wage is $11.80/hour.
+- Student wages begin at NYS minimum wage.
 Supervisors have the discretion to give students raises at the beginning of each fall semester; however, raises are not guaranteed.